 Madrid also has a lively art and nightlife scene.
 People who live in Madrid, called Madrileños, are passionate about their fiestas and siestas.
 The city’s bars, clubs, and restaurants are always buzzing and open late.
 On warm evenings, Madrileños flock to terraces and plazas for hours of socializing.
 When I’d walk back to my hotel at night, every street corner would be full of revelers dining outside and enjoying life - but I never felt unsafe.

-Sunset views from a rooftop terrace on a warm evening
+Sunset views of the Royal Palace from a rooftop terrace on a warm evening

 Sundays in Spain are a day of rest.
 Stores, malls, luxury boutiques, are all closed on Sundays except a few supermarkets so don’t plan on doing any shopping then.